-Brexit: recent developments
+Brexit: UK legislation: recent developments

-- convert EU law as it stands at the moment of exit into UK law before the UK leaves the EU, so that the first day following exit does not place the UK in a legal vacuum
+- converts EU law as it stands at the moment of exit into UK law before the UK leaves the EU, so that the first day following exit does not place the UK in a legal vacuum

 - gives ministers powers to make secondary legislation, including temporary powers to allow corrections to be made to laws that would otherwise no longer operate appropriately once the UK has left the EU

 - gives the UK Parliament the right to approve the Brexit deal, and

 - deals with the scope of devolved decision-making powers.